t-105/angular-todo/README.md

 ### Running the todo application

-- Locate the zip you downloaded called amesite-coding-challenge.zip.
-Please unzip the folder, please take note of where the unziped folder is on your computer.
+- Please clone this project to your local machine.
-- Once you have the folder unziped, open a new terminal.
+- Once you have the project downloaded, open a new terminal.

 ![Open-teminal](images/Screenshot_11.png)

-- Use the command cd to navigate to the unzipped folder's location.
+- Use the command cd to navigate to the downloaded folder's location.
 For example, if I downloaded the folder to my downloads folder, I would type `cd Downloads/amesite-challenge` from my root directory.

 ![Open-teminal](images/Screenshot_7.png)